-- Tested the basis for ARB's requirements for registration and explored whether changes can be made in order to widen access to the Register, whilst continuing to provide public confidence in the competence of those on the Register - Considered whether alternative routes to registration are viable and continue to meet ARB's purpose and objectives and if so, have prepared a plan for the implementation of any alternative routes - Engaged with all stakeholders and kept them informed of progress as the review develops - Identified specific measures of success for key areas of the project scope and we will have agreed these as part of the sign-off process for the project plan
+- Tested the basis for ARB's requirements for registration and explored whether changes can be made in order to widen access to the Register, whilst continuing to provide public confidence in the competence of those on the Register. - Considered whether alternative routes to registration are viable and continue to meet ARB's purpose and objectives and if so, have prepared a plan for the implementation of any alternative routes. - Engaged with all stakeholders and kept them informed of progress as the review develops. - Specific measures of success for key areas of the project scope will be identified and agreed as part of the sign off process for the project plan.